slotlist/slotlist-frontend/README.md

 Frontend of [slotlist.info](https://slotlist.info), an ArmA 3 mission planning and slotlist management tool.
 The corresponding backend implementation of this project can be found at [slotlist-backend](https://github.com/MorpheusXAUT/slotlist-backend).

+## 📢 Project Status: Discontinued

+After nearly a decade of serving the ArmA community, slotlist.info will be shut down on 31 December 2025.
+The project is no longer actively maintained due to time and resource constraints, and its underlying technology stack has become outdated.
+This repository remains available as an archive for historical and reference purposes.
+Thank you to everyone who contributed and supported the project over the years!

 ## Installation
 ### Requirements
 * [Node](https://nodejs.org) 8.1 and up